hanchiang/my-website-hashnode/cl3zbfhq700ob77nvbsey790b.md

 ## Why systems programming?

-I have been doing high-level web development for 3 years, and I wanted to work with technology at a lower and deeper level, which is systems programming
+I have been doing high-level web development for 3 years, and I wanted to work with technology at a lower level.

 ## Why Rust?

 Besides being the [most-loved language](https://insights.stackoverflow.com/survey/2021) for consecutive years, Rust is designed to match the performance of C++, while providing memory safety, which is a safeguard for programmers against making such mistakes.

-Interestingly, it is able to do so without the use of a garbage collector, through a concept known as [ownership](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html), and is one of the unique selling points of Rust.
+Interestingly, it is able to do so without the use of a garbage collector, through a concept known as [ownership](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html), and this is one of the unique selling points of Rust.

 ## The Rust programming language book